 (e) a provisional licence.

-(2) A general licence authorizes the holder to act as, and carry on the business of, an auctioneer throughout the State in relation to all classes of business to which this Act applies.
+(2) A general licence authorises the holder to act as, and carry on the business of, an auctioneer throughout the State in relation to all classes of business to which this Act applies.

-(3) A restricted licence authorizes the holder to act as, and carry on the business of, an auctioneer only —
+(3) A restricted licence authorises the holder to act as, and carry on the business of, an auctioneer only —

 (a) in the part or parts of the State;